 Who May Apply?

-Any individual may apply if he/she has qualifications and experience to conduct scientific studies or represents a reputable scientific, educational or non-profit institution or a state, federal or tribal agency.
+Any individual may apply if he/she has qualifications and experience to conduct scientific studies or represents a reputable scientific, educational or nonprofit institution or a state, federal or tribal agency.
 For projects involving multiple researchers, the principal investigator should be the applicant.

 When to Apply?

 Application review can take up to 30 days.
-Simple applications, such as those that do not involve the collection of natural objects or specimens, permanent research plots, or logistical support from park staff can often be approved in a shorter timeframe.
+Simple applications, such as those that do not involve the collection of natural objects or specimens, permanent research plots, or logistical support from park staff can often be approved in a shorter time.

 How And Where to Apply?

 An individual can download application materials or call the Bureau of Natural and Cultural Resources at 850-245-3104.
 For research involving a single district, all application materials must be submitted to that office.
 For research involving multiple districts, application materials should be submitted to the Bureau of Natural and Cultural Resources.
 Contact information is listed below.

 Applications for research and collecting permits that involve the collection of natural objects or specimens, are invasive, or have the potential to impact the park operationally might trigger the application reviewers to request a research proposal.
 The information submitted in the application will be used by park staff to determine whether or not to issue a scientific research and collecting permit.
 Applicants should be prepared to provide a proposal if asked.